We will be in surplus by 2016, Treasurer Wayne Swan announced to laughter last week.

 The major problem identified in the report was an inability to accurately forecast company tax revenues months in advance.
 To this end, the report suggested Treasury develop a Business Liaison program to get in touch with industry groups every month to check in on how much luck or otherwise their members are having.

-Overall, though, the report was complimentary, calling the forecasts “reasonably accurate”.
+Overall, though, the report was complimentary, calling the forecasts “reasonable accurate”.